 PMI is a type of mortgage insurance which, when you purchase a home, is usually required on conventional loans when your down payment is less than 20%.
 PMI is different than other types of insurance in that it protects the lender, not the homeowner.

-For example, if you buy a home for $500,000, put 10% down and have a credit score of 700, you might pay about $150 per month for PMI.
-This is in addition to your monthly payment of principal, interest, taxes and hazard insurance!
+For example, if you buy a home for $500,000 and put 10% down on a 30 year, fixed rate mortgage, and have a credit score of 700, you might pay about $207 per month for PMI.* This is in addition to your monthly payment of principal, interest, taxes and hazard insurance!

 If there’s any silver lining at all with PMI, it’s that you usually don’t need to carry it for the entire life of your mortgage.
 Lenders are required to automatically cancel PMI on a conventional loan for your primary residence when your loan-to-value ratio reaches 78%.
 Or, you can request to stop paying PMI once your loan balance reaches 80% of your original property value.